TovRudyy/KapitanPOP/README.md

 ## Installation

 You can install KapitanPOP in two ways: using Singularity containers and downloading KapitanPOP's image from the cloud; or manual installation.
-I strongly recommend using KapitanPOP through Singularity containers because installing manually the dependencies can be frustrating.
+I strongly recommend using KapitanPOP through Singularity containers because installing manually dependencies can be frustrating.

 ### Through Singularity